Driftless Day Trips: Great River Road of Wisconsin

 W3556 Hwy.
 35, Maiden Rock

 This little bakery is one of the best you’ll find.
 Yep, that was a period.
-House made Panna Cotta, amazing pies, cakes, cookies, breads – and only on the weekends, April through December.
+House made Panna Cotta, amazing pies, cakes, cookies, breads – and only select Saturdays, April through December.

 Ice Cream: Flat Pennies in Bay City